 Insurance and other costs

-They can cost a little more to insure too.
-A 35-year-old woman in London can expect to pay around £387 to insure a 2017 electric Nissan Leaf, compared with £363 for an automatic Qashqai with a petrol engine, or £324 for a manual Micra with a diesel engine.
+Electric cars can cost a little more to insure too.
+A 37-year-old woman in London can expect to pay around £653 to insure a 2019 electric Nissan Leaf, compared with £540 for a manual Nissan Micra with a diesel engine.

 Despite the upfront cost, an electric car could still prove a worthy investment.

 The UK has more than 16,500 charge points on public streets and in car parks, service stations, workplaces, hotels and restaurants.
-It will soon be compulsory for motorway service stations to offer them and plans are afoot to turn some lampposts into charging points too.
-Convenient if you live in a built-up area.
+It's now mandatory for motorway service stations to offer them and plans are afoot to turn some lampposts into charging points too.

-Some charge points are free to use but others, like those at motorway service stations, will have a small fee.
-To fully charge a BMW i3 at a service station, for example, you can expect to pay £5.94 – that’s 6.7p a mile 5.
+Some charge points are free to use but others, like those at motorway service stations, will have a fee.
+To fully charge a BMW i3 at a service station, for example, you can expect to pay £7.60 – that's 7.1p a mile .

 Costs will vary depending on the provider but are unlikely to come close to the price of filling up with petrol or diesel fuel.

-Add to this discounts on car tax – drivers of pure electric cars pay nothing, as long as the car costs less than £40,000 – and, if you drive in London, you’ll be exempt from the congestion charge too.
+Savings continue when it comes to car tax – drivers of pure electric cars pay nothing if the car costs less than £40,000.
+And, if you drive in London, you'll be exempt from the congestion charge too.

-If your property is remote or you travel off the beaten track regularly, an electric car may not be practical until infrastructure has caught up.
+If your property is in a remote location or you regularly travel off the beaten track, an electric car may not be practical.

-But charging can take a while.
-Even rapid charge points take around 20 minutes to fully charge a battery, making overnight home charging the cheapest and most convenient option.
+But even with improvements to the network, charging is slower than filling with petrol.
+Rapid charge points take around 20 minutes to fully charge a battery, making overnight home charging the cheapest and most convenient option.

-If you have access to a charge point and think an electric vehicle might be for you, it’s wise to factor in potential depreciation.
+If you still think an electric vehicle might be for you, it's wise to factor in potential depreciation.

-Consider also the cost of replacing parts.
-Some electric batteries will only last for around 10 years, so, depending on how long you plan to own the car, you might have to replace one at some point.
+Finally, consider also the cost of replacing parts.
+Some electric batteries will only last for around 10 years.
+So, depending on how long you plan to own the car, you might have to replace the battery at some point.